fluentassertions/fluentassertions/docs/documentation.md

   </appSettings>
 </configuration>
 ```
-Just add nuget package "fluentassertions" to your test project.
+Just add NuGet package "FluentAssertions" to your test project.

 ## Basic assertions ##
 The following assertions are available to all types of objects.

 ```csharp
 object theObject = null;